alexle/alexle.github.com/posts/training-marathon.markdown

 While the "full" is a (seemingly) logical next step from a half-marathon, my situation is slightly unconventional for a couple of reasons:

 1. I'm a newbie runner.
 I haven't been running for very long.
-2. My base mileage is not close to what is needed for surviving a marathon.
-There are some guides that state you should be running 20 miles/week *before you even start* your training.
+2. My base mileage is nowhere near high enough.
+Some guides state you should be running 20 miles/week *before you even start* your training.
 3. The race I signed up for was only 10 weeks away.
 Most training programs are 12-30 weeks in length, depending on existing fitness and running levels.

 Could one adequately prepare for 26.2 miles in 9 weeks, given the above conditions?
 We'll find out in a couple of weeks.
 In the meantime, I thought I'd share my experiences and what I've learned along the way, in case it might prove useful to someone.